lucasktlee/posts/drafts/spa-covenants.md

 ## Definition

 A proper understanding of the covenants in an acquisition agreement requires a definition of a “covenant”, as understood in Anglo-American law.
 At its most fundamental level, a covenant is a solemn promise to do, or to refrain from doing, something.
-A covenant can be an
+A covenant can be a _positive covenant_ (a promise to _do_ something), or a _negative covenant_ (a promise to _not do_ something).

+An example of a positive covenant drawn from an acquisition agreement I worked on:

+>

+An example of a negative covenant drawn from an acquisition agreement I worked on:

+>

 ## Other Posts in the <abbr>SPA</abbr> Series